Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Television, Theater, Media and Publications

-Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and a co-lead in the female version of The Odd Couple.
+Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and the other lead in the female version of The Odd Couple.

 She was the face of the New York Central show, as their, "Sex in the City" reporter.